MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 Write a program in java to demonstrate try catch Block.

 #### Program 302 Basic Core Java Program(TryCatchEx1ArithmeticException.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate Arithmetic Exception.

 #### Program 303 Basic Core Java Program(TryCatchEx2TryCatchForArithmeticException.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate try catch Block for Arithmetic Exception .

 #### Program 304 Basic Core Java Program(TryCatchEx3TryCatchForArithmeticException.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate try catch Block for Arithmetic Exception.

 #### Program 305 Basic Core Java Program(TryCatchEx4HandlingExceptionUsingExceptionClass.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate exception handling using Exception Class.

 #### Program 306 Basic Core Java Program(TryCatchEx5ToPrintCustomMessageOnException.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate how to print custom message on Exception.

 #### Program 307 Basic Core Java Program(TryCatchEx6ToResolveExceptionInCatchBlock.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate how to resolve Exception in catch Block.

 #### Program 308 Basic Core Java Program(TryCatchEx7ToEncloseExceptionCodeInCatchBlock.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate how to enclose Exception code in catch Block.

 #### Program 309 Basic Core Java Program(TryCatchEx8ToHandleGeneratedExceptionWithDifferentTypeOfExceptionClass.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate how to handle generated Exception with different type Of Exception Class.

 #### Program 310 Basic Core Java Program(TryCatchEx9ToHandleAnotherUncheckedException.java)
-Write a program in java to demonstrate String class method String toLowerCase().
+Write a program in java to demonstrate how to handle another Unchecked Exception.

 #### Program 311 Basic Core Java Program(TryCatchEx10ToHandleCheckedException.java)
 Write a program in java to demonstrate String class method String toLowerCase().